iurisevero/BlueGravityInterview/developmentNotes.md

 - I figure out a way to do the cloting change mechanics and I liked the way I did it, but at the start I wanted to make something better, where the user would be able to change the outfit from specific parts of the body.
 I actually figure out a way of doing it, but it didn't consider moviments and when I saw that the asset pack animations were full body, it threw me off.
 - I don't thing the way I handled the interaction between the player and other objects was the best, but I was losing too much time trying to think on a better approach.
 One idea I had was to pass the PlayerObject as parameter to the handler functions, but since the game is single player, I chose to call its instance directly in the function.
+- Despite I didn't had a previous experience with Rig2D, I figure out a way of adding bones to the sprites e make the animations.
+They weren't the best and had some bugs, but I believe they make do.

 ## List of used Asset Packs